Stuart Forster takes a look inside Portugal’s National Maritime Museum in the Belem district of Lisbon.

 Schreck too, is housed here.
 Schreck isn’t a famous ogre from an animated film but a surveillance aircraft that once patrolled over Portugal’s coastal waters.
 It stands just meters from the Fairley 17 plane called Santa Cruz flown by Coutinho and Cabral from Lisbon to Rio de Janeiro in their historic Atlantic crossing of 1922.

-This museum is well worth a visit and just one of several tourist attractions in Lisbon’s Belem district.
-This is a fine location for whiling away a couple of hours on a hot summer’s afternoon or a wet November morning.
+This museum is well worth a visit and is just one of several tourist attractions in Lisbon’s Belem district.
+This is a fine location for whiling away a couple of hours on a hot summer afternoon or a wet November morning.

-For opening times and prices visit the Portuguese National Maritime Museum website.
+For opening times and entry prices visit the Portuguese National Maritime Museum website.